derekburgess/jaws/README.md

 On windows, run: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` -- Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.

-If you plan to run `--api transformers`, StarCoder2 is set to use 8-bit quanitzation.
-Install dependencies:
+If you plan to run `--api transformers`, Note that StarCoder2-3b is set to use 8-bit quanitzation and on some systems, mainly windows(?), you may need to use: `pip install -i https://pypi.org/simple/ bitsandbytes`.

-`pip install accelerate` -- Worth checking, I have seen this not installed from requirements.txt

-`pip install -i https://pypi.org/simple/ bitsandbytes`

-Finally, install JAWS:
+Install JAWS using:

-`pip install -e .`
+`pip install .`

 ### Neo4j Docker Container